ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 It can also be configured to collect statistics for specific sets of queues.
-The sets of queues can be given either directly on the command line with the `-ibmmq.monitoredQueues` flag, or put into a separate file which is also named on the command line, with the `ibmmq.monitoredQueuesFile` flag.
+The sets of queues can be given either directly on the command line with the `-ibmmq.monitoredQueues` flag, or put into a separate file which is also named on the command line, with the `-ibmmq.monitoredQueuesFile` flag.
 An example is included in the startup shell script.

 Note that the queue patterns are expanded only at startup